Bibliography of distributed approximation beyond bounded degree

 \paragraph*{Graph classes considered.}

-The well-known graphs classes considered in this document are : bounded-expansion, planar, unit-disk, bounded-genus, bounded-arboricity, bounded-independence (a.k.a. bounded-growth) and minor-closed graphs.
-The relations between these classes are the following: \begin{itemize} \item Outerplanar $\subseteq$ Planar $\subseteq$ bounded-genus $\subseteq$ minor-closed $\subseteq$ bounded expansion.\item Bounded-genus $\subseteq$ bounded arboricity \item Unit-disk graphs $\subseteq$ bounded-independence. \end{itemize}
+The main graphs classes considered in this document are : bounded-expansion, planar, unit-disk, bounded-genus, bounded-arboricity, bounded-independence (a.k.a. bounded-growth) and minor-free (= minor-closed) graphs.
+The relations between these classes are the following: \begin{itemize} \item Outerplanar $\subseteq$ planar $\subseteq$ bounded-genus $\subseteq$ minor-free $\subseteq$ bounded expansion. \item Bounded expansion $\subseteq$ bounded arboricity, and also bounded-genus $\subseteq$ bounded arboricity. \item Unit-disk graphs $\subseteq$ bounded-independence. \end{itemize}

 \paragraph*{Versions.} The first verison of this document appeared on arxiv in January 2020 and was revised in April 2020.
-The current version is from December 2021.
+The current version is from October 2023.

+\paragraph*{Acknowledgments.} I thank Sebastian Siebertz and Yi-Jun Chang for feedback and pointers to papers I had missed.

 {}